Drunk driving is not only risky for the person who engages in the act but is also a common cause of car accidents.

 Under the Missouri Dram shop law, the victim of a car crash caused by a drunk driver can sue a licensed drinking establishment if the establishment knew or should have known that it was serving alcohol to a person under 21 years or to a visibly intoxicated person.

 It may appear that some drunk drivers may be driving their vehicle safely.
 However, drivers who are heavily intoxicated tend to lose control of their vehicle and can be easily spotted because of the way they drive.
 There are a few signs that may indicate someone is a drunk driver.
 Be cautious if you observe the following:

 • They are driving too slow or fast

 If you get involved in a car accident caused by a drunk driver, you should immediately consult with a Missouri car accident lawyer to discuss your legal rights and to seek fair compensation for your loss.

-At The Hoffmann Law Firm, we have over 20 years of experience and understand the pain and frustration victims of St. Louis car accidents go through following an accident.
+At The Hoffmann Law Firm, we have 25 years of experience and understand the pain and frustration victims of St. Louis car accidents go through following an accident.
 We would be happy to evaluate your case for free and work to get you the full amount of compensation you are entitled to under Missouri law.